ProjectMOSAIC/mosaicCore/cran-comments.md

 ## Notes

-This is a relatively modest update, fixing bug and expanding one function to handle additional cases (without changing existing behavior) to support new features in mosaicCalc (which will be submitted soon).
+This is a relatively modest update, fixing bug and expanding one function (makeFun) to handle additional cases (without changing existing behavior) to support new features in mosaicCalc (which will be submitted soon).

+Adding that expanded version of makeFun() breaks a test in the mosaic package since that use case used to throw an error and now does something useful.
+So the mosaic package will be submitted in tandem with this package.